How to remove honey bees in walls

 Bees in walls – additional information

-We can’t emphasise enough the importance of getting bees that have recently occupied a wall cavity out.
-Forget about collecting them (although this should be possible) the most important thing is to move them out ASAP, preferably within the first 5 days.
+Forget about your friendly beekeepers requirements to collect them the most important thing is to move them out ASAP, preferably within the first couple of days.

-For further information on bee removal and relocation please use the contact form in the side bar or message button below, or CALL 02922 401649 to speak to someone local who knows all about it.
+For further information on bee removal and relocation please use the contact form in the side bar or message button below, or CALL 01297 441272 to speak to someone local who knows all about it.

 If you are looking for information on removing bees from a chimney check out our article ‘Honey bees in chimney‘, or if you repeatedly have bee swarms take up home in your chimney you may want to look at our page ‘Why honey bees like chimneys‘ & ‘Everything you need to consider when removing bees in a chimney‘ which is a fairly extensive overview.

 For examples on removals of honey bees from these and other more unusual places check thru our blog page Honey Bee Removal Blog and investigate our Tag cloud too.

 Don’t forget a general overview on honey bee removals which can be found at ‘Live honey bee removal‘.